About the Book

 Giveaway is subject to policies HERE.

-Life Is What It’s Called
+October 8-Life Is What Its Called

 October 12-Reading, Writing & Stitch-Metic

-Helpful Tour Information
+Helpful Blog Hop Information

 3. Have your posts up by 12 noon ET on your assigned day.